-- 25 Participation Level for reporting period only

-- 26 Grade Level at the beginning of Academic Year being reported

-- 33 Participant Retention in Project

-- 36 Date of Last Project Service

-- (2) Section II-B, Record Structure for Participant List for Veterans Upward Bound Projects, fields:

-- 16 Eligibility at first entry into project

-- 18 Educational Status (at the date of first project service)

-- 23 Date of First Project Service

-- 26 Participant Status for reporting year

-- 29 Date of Last Project Service in VUB

-- c.
+- 25 Date of First Project Service - 26 Grade Level at first service - 28 Participant Status for reporting year - 29 Participation Level for reporting period - 31 Grade Level at the beginning of academic year being reported - 38 Secondary School Retention and Graduation Objective Numerator, for reporting year - 46 Date of Last Project Service - c.
 Talent Search Annual Performance Report (OMB No. 1840-0826) Grantees must submit an annual performance report to ED each year of the project periods.